selvinfehric/translation-tool/README.md

 # Translation tool

-The Translation tool is used for finding missing translations, finding unused keys in source code and remove/update them in translations file, adding missing translations to other languages than default and much more.
+Translation tool is used for finding missing translations, finding unused keys in source code and remove/update them in translations file, adding missing translations to other languages than default and much more.

 ## Installation